hbc/NGS_Data_Analysis_Course/sessionIII/lessons/02_ggplot_R.md

 ## Advanced figures (`ggplot2`)

-More recently, R users have moved away from base graphic options and towards a plotting package called [`ggplot2`](http://docs.ggplot2.org/) that adds a lot of functionality to the basic plots seen in the previous lesson.
-The syntax takes some getting used to but it's extremely powerful and flexible.
-We can start by re-creating some of the above plots but using ggplot functions to get a feel for the syntax.
+More recently, R users have moved away from base graphic options and towards a plotting package called [`ggplot2`](http://docs.ggplot2.org/).
+This package adds a lot of functionality to the basic plots described above The syntax takes some getting used to but once you have it you will find it's extremely powerful and flexible.
+We can start by re-creating the scatterplot but using ggplot functions to get a feel for the syntax.

-`ggplot2` is best used on data in the `data.frame` form, so we will will work with `df` for the following figures.
+`ggplot2` is best used on data in the `data.frame` form, so we will will work with `metadata` for the following figures.
 Let's start by loading the `ggplot2` library.

 ```{r}
 library(ggplot2)